 • Achieving success in …

 • Adding to my (skill level or education as it relates to the job) …

 Aside from my X skills in this role, I have also demonstrated excellent X abilities and proficiency with X. The staff can count on me for X.

 I enjoy my work here and appreciate the support you and the team have shown me.
 Given the added value I have brought the company, I think it is fair to request a bump in pay.
-Based on the research in the Robert Half Salary Guide, I’ve found that the midpoint salary for this position is $X for my experience level.
+Based on the research in the Robert Half Salary Guide, I’ve found that the midpoint salary (or median national salary) for this position is $X for my experience level.
 Considering regional variances, an X percent raise would put my compensation closer to those salary benchmarks.